 Stress and the brain

 We live in an information age, where we are constantly bombarded with information.
-If we don’t find a way to develop our processing capabilities, we will find ourselves ever more overwhelmed.
+If we don’t find a way to develop our processing capabilities, we will find ourselves even more overwhelmed.

 The fact is, stress inhibits our short-term and long-term memory functions, and especially our ability to remember facts and figures.

-The two areas of the brain that play the biggest roles in memory function are the cortex and the hippocampus.
-The hippocampus is responsible for inputting data into storage, and accessing it as and when required - much like the keyboard and mouse functions of your computer.
-The cortex is more like the hard drive - the place where all your memories are stored.
+The two areas of the brain that play the most significant roles in memory function are the cortex and the hippocampus.
+The hippocampus is responsible for inputting data into storage and accessing it as and when required, much like the keyboard and mouse functions of your computer.
+The cortex is more like the hard drive, the place where all your memories are stored.

 When we are stressed, the steroid hormones that are released inhibit the birth of new brain cells in the hippocampus and the growth of new processes in pre-existing brain cells of the cortex.
 The unfortunate result is reduced memory capacity and recall.